AlexanderMartens/asteroids-web-app/README.md

 ### Specification

-The front end will be constructed with HTML and JavaScript and the main program will be hosted as an application run from a browser.
+The front end will be constructed with HTML and JavaScript using React and the main program will be hosted as an application run from a browser.
 We will utilize REST API to establish communication between the front end and the back end, which will be programmed in Java.
 The back end will directly communicate with the database, which will use MySQL.

-There will be a database stored locally which will primarily keep track of information regarding the state of the user's profile.
-There may also be a database hosted remotely on a server that can keep track of game statistics that will help us make informed decisions about the gameplay and balancing.
-The remote database may also keep track of user profile data to allow the user to play between multiple devices while retaining progress.
+There will be a database hosted remotely on a server that will store user and profile information, game settings, and leaderboards.

 <!--
 At some point it will probably be useful to include a couple more UML diagrams.
 Perhaps an ERD for the database(s) and a sequence diagram to show how interactions occur between the database, backend and frontend.